 There’s a thousand things we could discuss about when it comes to Facebook.
-Love it or hate it though, this kick-ass social media giant is one of the top Internet places you want your business to be in.
+Love it or hate it though, it’s very likely your business could benefit from running Facebook Ads.

 This blog post is about how you can easily install Facebook Pixel to your WordPress website and create an ad account, which will enable you to set up Facebook Ad campaigns geared specifically at people who visited your website (or, in other words, it will enable you to retarget your site’s visitors once they’ve left it).
 Furthermore, the same pixel can be used to track conversions as well – but in this blog post, we’ll cover the basics of how to install a new Facebook pixel, rather than how you can use it.

 So, if you’re selling pink elephants with unicorn tails and someone has visited your website, adding a Facebook Pixel will help you remind them, via Facebook advertising, that pink elephants with unicorn tails exist, and they’re for sale on your website.

 Even if you’re not ready to set up a Facebook ad campaign, it’s still very advantageous to add a Facebook Pixel to your WordPress website – it will allow you to start pixeling your users and get that audience ready, so that when you decide to set up an ad campaign, you can advertise to all those people that have already been on your website.
 This is also a free plugin, so why not?

 So, let’s get going.